dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 or get it as part of the [Dart Editor package](/docs/editor/#download).

-To use a library that's in a Dart package, you need to create a pubspec file, use pub to install the package, point Dart to the packages location, and then import the library.
+To use a library that's in a Dart package, you need to create a **pubspec**, use pub to install the package, point Dart to the packages location, and then import the library.

-## Creating a pubspec file
+## Creating a pubspec

-To use a package, your application must have a file named **pubspec** that specifies your app's package dependencies and their download locations.
+To use a package, your application must define a pubspec that lists dependencies and their download locations.
-Put this file in the same directory as the file containing the app's main() method.
+This file is named **pubspec.yaml** and is placed into the same directory as the file containing the app's  main() method.

-Here is an example of a pubspec file that associates the `awesome` package with a git repository:
+Here is an example of a pubspec.yaml file that associates the `awesome` package with a git repository:

 {% pretty_code console 0 %}